bakgaard/GitSetup/README.md

   Make sure the path in ``~/.gitconfig``'s line 34 and 35 are correct, or add your own favorite editor to it.

+## Errors

+This is not perfect, so you might encounter an error or two:

+### Can't run .ps1-script

+This happens, and I can't really find the root cause, but I have a work-around:

+* Open ``GitSetup.ps1``
+* Copy everything to a new document, and save it as ``setup.ps1``
+* Run ``setup.ps1 "Your name" "Your email"``

+### Mergetool error

+If you encounter a merge tool error, it might be because you are missing ``msvcr110.dll``.
+This will install the [Visual C++ Redistributable for Visual Studio 2012 Update 4](https://www.microsoft.com/en-us/download/confirmation.aspx?id=30679).